ahmedelbasosy/Ansible-GKE-Jenkins/README.md

 - a jenkins-master Namespace will be created
 - a PersistenVolume from NFS share to be created --> /nfs/srv/jenkins-master/ on Bastion Host
 - a PersistenVolumeClaim to be created
-- a Jenkins-Master Deployment to be created using our Jenkins-Master Image
+- a jenkins-master:latest Deployment to be created using our Jenkins-Master Image

 # hello_from_jenkins_master